proycon/foliapy/docs/source/folia.rst

-.. module:: pynlpl.formats.folia
+.. module:: folia.main

 FoLiA library
 *************

-This tutorial will introduce the **FoLiA Python library**, part of PyNLPl.
+This tutorial will introduce the **FoLiA Python library**.
 The FoLiA library provides an Application Programming Interface for the reading, creation and manipulation of FoLiA XML documents.
-The library works under Python 2.7 as well as Python 3, which is the recommended version.
-The samples in this documentation follow Python 3 conventions.
+The library is written for Python 3.5 and above.

 Prior to reading this document, it is  recommended to first read the FoLiA documentation itself and familiarise yourself with the format and underlying paradigm.
 The FoLiA documentation can be found on the `FoLiA website <https://proycon.github.io/folia/>`_ .
 It is especially important to understand the way FoLiA handles sets/classes, declarations, common attributes such as annotator/annotatortype and the distinction between various kinds of annotation categories such as token annotation and span annotation.